cse110-sp21-group24/cse110-sp21-group24/admin/end-user-doc.md

 ![Monthly Log View](images/onboard/onboard-calendar.PNG)

-Monthly logs allow the user to keep track of events ocurring on a monthly basis, as well as use the calendar to easily navigate to past daily logs
+Monthly logs allow the user to keep track of events ocurring on a monthly basis, as well as use the calendar to easily navigate to past daily logs.
+For example, clicking on June 30th on the calendar will redirect users to the weekly log of June 27 to July 3.

 ## Future Log